rebus-ink/ink-API/README.md

 ## Starting Tests

-Unit tests can be run with `npm run test-unit`
-Test for the database models can be run with `npm run test-models` Integration test for the routes can be run with `npm run test-integration`
+Test for the database models can be run with `npm run test-models` Integration test for the routes can be run with `npm run test-integration` You can also run more specific integration tests by doing: `npm run test-integration --test=<category>`.
+Valid categories are 'activity', 'library', 'note', 'outbox', 'publication', 'reader', 'readerNotes' and 'tag'

 `npm run test` will run all three sets of tests